-Assured supply is provided by a number of publicly owned dams, as well as private farm dams, which in total can store a little over half the average annual streamflow in the system in the Breede WMA.
+Assured supply is provided by a number of publicly owned dams, as well as private farm dams, which in total can store a little over half the average annual streamflow in the system.
 Opportunities to expand this storage infrastructure have been proposed, particularly the raising some of the existing dams, the building of new larger schemes, or the construction of small on-farm off-channel impoundments.
 However, this additional water comes at a high cost, because it requires storage of only larger winter floods for use in late summer and there are a limited number of feasible dam sites.
-These supply constraints, costs and the value of water are reflected in the range in trading price for agricultural water (typically R15 000 to R100 000 per hectare, which is 10 times the national average).
+These supply constraints, costs and the value of water are reflected in the range in the trading price for agricultural water.